TorbenRahbekKoch/coding-test/Formpipe coding test progress.md

 It is good question whether the filter should be cleared when hiding filter.
 I have chosen not to.

 Choosing between Grid or List is done via a single button, similar to filtering.

+Adding (proper) pagination was a hazzle since the json-server returns the page count in a links header, so that had to be parsed out.